AngelJC03/Oddysey/README.md

 Social Media:
 Instagram - Odyssey.dept

-The purpose of this repository is to showcase a simple template for an online store for the clothing line "Odyssey".
-The html consists of one page with a limited number of featured items, as well as buttons and a search bar with no functionality.
-The functionality to create working buttons and a search bar is fairly simple.
-However, purpose of this project was merely to practice designing a user interface.
+A simple, one page template for an online store dedicated to the brand "Odyssey".
+The page was created using HTML/CSS concepts and tools and showcases an example template for an e-commerce store.